-I’m a fan of coffee subscription services, I think they really work – both for the roaster and for the customer.
-All the subscriptions I’m currently a customer of, are roasters themselves.
-There’s another coffee subscription model, though, which is the multi-roaster subscription.
+I’m a fan of coffee subscriptions & gourmet coffee subscription box services, I think they really work – both for the roaster and for the customer.
+All the box and bag coffee subscriptions I’m currently a customer of, are roasters themselves.
+There’s another coffee subscription model, though, which is the multi-roaster coffee box or bag subscription.

 This is where a third party delivers coffee to their customers from various coffee roasters.
 This kind of subscription is less about just ensuring you don’t run out of your favourite coffee, and is more about exploration and discovery.
 A business like this can bring you coffee from lots of different roasters, from different origins, and can really help to broaden your horizons by allowing you to taste a wider variety of coffees.

 One such coffee subscription service is Blue Coffee Box.
 These guys work with some of the country’s very best roasters, including (at the time of writing) Horsham, North Star, Artisan Roast, Heart & Graft, Pharmacie, Cast Iron, Clifton, Round Hill & Crankhouse.

 Each month they send out very nicely packed box of three 155g bags of different coffee, with very informative info cards so you know everything about the coffee you’re tasting.
 This isn’t a case of getting whatever you’re sent – with BCB you have choice, including whether you want beans or pre-ground for a specific brewer, and even what kind of roast you prefer – and you don’t have to wait until a specific date in the month to get your first box either, it’s sent to you shortly after signing up.

 I decided to sign up to Blue Coffee Box, because I liked the range of roasters they were working with, and their website was so easy to use, and the choices were so good, that before I knew it I was on the sign up page ;-).